Sinus bradycardia: ECG, causes & management

 Figure 1 shows sinus bradycardia at paper speed 25 mm/s.

 Benign causes of sinus bradycardia (SB) do not require treatment.
 In all other situations it is necessary to find the underlying cause and direct treatments towards it.
-The most common causes are sinus node dysfunction, side effects of medications or ischemia/infarction.
+The most common causes are sinus node dysfunction, side effects of medications or acute myocardial ischemia/infarction.
 When the bradycardia causes hemodynamic symptoms it should be treated.
-Treatment of bradycardia is discussed separately.
-Note that SB due to ischemia located to the inferior wall of the left ventricle is typically temporary and resolves within 1–2 weeks.
-SB in infarction/ischemia is discussed separately.
+Note that sinus bradycardia due to ischemia located to the inferior wall of the left ventricle is typically temporary and resolves within 1–2 weeks (sinus bradycardia due to infarction/ischemia is discussed separately).

 Benign (physiological) causes of bradycardia (e.g vasovagal reaction, well-trained athletes) need not be treated.
 When in doubt whether the bradycardia is physiological, it is useful to perform a Holter ECG (ambulatory recording).
 If drug side effects are believed to be the cause, it is fundamental to judge the risk of terminating drug therapy as compared with implementing an artificial pacemaker in order to be able to continue drug therapy.
 It is very common that patients with bradycardia have a strong indication for drugs that aggravate or even cause the bradycardia; in such scenarios, it is generally considered to be evidence based to implement an artificial pacemaker that will allow for drug therapy to continue.

 Sick sinus syndrome (sinus node dysfunction), which is a common cause of bradycardia, is also discussed separately.

 Algorithm for acute management of bradycardia

 - Terminate or adjust any medications that cause or aggravate the bradycardia.